 Welcome to the New York Headache Center

-The New York Headache Center is a headache clinic dedicated to relieving the pain and suffering endured by victims of chronic headaches, and to improving the quality of their lives.
-When you see a headache specialist who is a member of our staff you will receive compassionate care employing integrative medicine, that is a combination of a range of traditional as well as complementary and alternative therapies.
-We also utilize some elements of functional medicine.
+The New York Headache Center is dedicated to relieving pain and suffering of children and adults with chronic migraines, headaches, post-concussion syndrome, neuralgias, and facial pain.
+Our headache specialists provide compassionate care employing integrative medicine, that is a combination of a variety of traditional as well as functional, complementary and alternative therapies.
 Many of these complementary therapies and Botox injections help our patients achieve and maintain relief without the need for conventional medications.

-Though all people share the same basic physical make-up, each person is unique.
-Your lifestyle, the foods you eat, your genetic heritage, even your profession and where you live can influence the reasons you may be having chronic headaches.
+We often see people who have seen several other doctors for their problem.
+The first step is always to try to discover possible underlying causes of your headaches and pain.
+Your lifestyle, the foods you eat, your genetic heritage, other medical conditions, your profession and where you live can influence the reasons you may be having chronic headaches.
 The triggers that set off headaches are as unique as the people experiencing them.
-That’s why no single treatment is right for every person.
+That is why treatment is highly individualized.

-That’s also why our patients are our partners in determining what causes their headaches, and the best treatment or even combination of treatments that will achieve relief.
-If you are suffering from chronic headaches, if you have already tried treatments that have not worked, or if your present treatment is not helping, by all means call for an appointment.
-Some of the most common conditions we treat at the Center include migraine, menstrual migraine, chronic daily headaches, cluster headaches, medication overuse headaches, hemicrania continua, and trigeminal neuralgia.
+That is also why our patients are our partners in determining what causes their headaches and the best combination of treatments that will provide relief.
+If you are suffering from chronic headaches, if you have already tried treatments that have not worked, or if your present treatment is not helping, you should call for an appointment.
+Some of the most common conditions we treat at the Center include migraine, chronic migraine, menstrual migraine, chronic daily headaches, cluster headaches, medication overuse headaches, sinus headaches, tension-type headaches, hemicrania continua, occipital and trigeminal neuralgias.

 We try to provide urgent care to people in severe pain who would otherwise have to go to an emergency room.
 Emergency room is not a good place for someone with a severe migraine.
-ERs are noisy, have bright lights, long waiting times, and doctors often give narcotics, Tylenol, and other ineffective drugs.
-If you are considering going to an ER, try calling us and we will try to see you.
+ERs are noisy, have bright lights, long waiting times, and doctors who often give narcotics, Tylenol, and other ineffective drugs.
+If you are considering going to an ER during office hours, try calling us and one of our providers will try to see you.
 We can administer a nerve block or give you intramuscular injection of sumatriptan or an intravenous medication, such as magnesium, ketorolac (Toradol), metoclopramide (Reglan), dihydroergotamine (DHE-45), dexamethasone (Decadron), and other.
-However, we do not stock or give any opioid (narcotic) drugs.
-If necessary, it is easy to reach us after hours – our cell phones are listed on the answering machine.
-However, in true emergency we urge you to go to the nearest emergency room.
+However, we do not stock any opioid (narcotic) drugs.
+If necessary, it is easy to reach us after hours – our cell phones are mentioned on the answering machine.
+However, in a true emergency we urge you to go to the nearest emergency room.

 We also treat children with headaches.
-In children we particularly emphasize safer, non-drug approaches, such as biofeedback, magnesium, CoQ10, and other supplements, as well as Botox injections, which are also safer than daily drugs.
-The youngest child we’ve treated with Botox was 8 years old, however most kids do well without it.
+In children, we particularly emphasize safer, non-drug approaches, such as biofeedback or meditation, magnesium, CoQ10, and other supplements, as well as Botox injections, which are also safer than drugs.
+The youngest child we’ve treated with Botox was 8 years old (the oldest one still receiving Botox and doing very well mentally and physically, is 98).

-Our staff consists of headache doctors and nurse practitioners and it is among the best in the field.
-We utilize medications, nutritional supplements, nerve blocks, Botox, acupuncture, and other treatments.
+Our staff consists of headache doctors and nurse practitioners who are among the best in the field.
+We utilize medications, nutritional supplements, nerve blocks, nerve stimulation, Botox, acupuncture, and other treatments.

 The procedure to administer Botox for chronic migraine is very brief and causes minimal discomfort.
 This video shows me performing Botox injections on one of our patients (with her written consent):

-My main research interest has been the role of alternative therapies, and particularly magnesium in relieving migraine and other headaches.
-I was the first to study intravenous magnesium infusion for the treatment of migraine and cluster headaches.
-Our many publications and lectures have made this treatment a part of the standard approach to the treatment of migraine headaches in many emergency rooms across the country.
+My main research interest has been the role of alternative therapies, and particularly magnesium in relieving migraine, cluster, and other headaches.
+My colleagues and I were the first to study intravenous magnesium infusion for the treatment of migraine and cluster headaches.
+Our many publications and lectures have made this therapy a part of the standard approach to the treatment of migraine headaches in many emergency rooms and doctor offices across the country and around the world.

 Headache sufferers from all over the US and the world travel to our Center.
-We’ve treated patients from Angola, Argentina, Australia, Bahamas, Brazil, Canada, Chile, Dominican Republic, Egypt, Hong Kong, India, Italy, Mexico, Morocco, Netherlands, Panama, Peru, Romania, Russia, Switzerland, UK, Ukraine, and other countries.
-Some of these patients come regularly, often for Botox injections and other treatments.
+We’ve treated patients from Angola, Argentina, Australia, Bahamas, Brazil, Canada, Chile, Dominican Republic, Egypt, Hong Kong, India, Italy, Mexico, Morocco, Netherlands, Panama, Peru, Romania, Russia, South Africa, Switzerland, UK, Ukraine, Venezuela, and other countries.
+Some of these patients visit us regularly, often for Botox injections, magnesium infusions, and other treatments.

 Alexander Mauskop, MD